 Check Price on Amazon

 EltaMD UV Clear SPF 46 (~$35): Upgrade from CeraVe AM SPF on days with significant outdoor exposure.
-The dermatologist's gold standard for facial sunscreen.
+A strong facial sunscreen upgrade for longer outdoor days.

 Check Price on Amazon